Peter Crouch: Early life

 Crouch was born in Macclesfield, Cheshire, but his family moved to Singapore when he was one year old.
 The move came about when his father Bruce, originally from Fulham, took up a job offer to work at a Singaporean advertising agency.
 The Crouch family spent three years living in Southeast Asia, and moved back to England after Bruce rejected the chance to work in Australia.
 They then spent time living at a YMCA in Tottenham before settling in Harrow on the Hill.
 Crouch attended Roxeth Primary and North Ealing Primary and began to play football with Northolt Hotspurs.
 He was then invited to join the Brentford Centre of Excellence in 1991 and he also played for the boys club West Middlesex Colts whilst attending Drayton Manor High School.
 Crouch turned down contract offers from Chelsea and Millwall and instead joined Queens Park Rangers in the summer of 1994.
 He did not stay at QPR for long, however, for in November 1994, the coaching staff at Loftus Road moved to Tottenham Hotspur, including its youth team manager Des Bulpin, who offered Crouch a contract at Spurs.

-Crouch's family were Chelsea supporters, and he became a ball boy at Stamford Bridge at the age of ten.
+Crouch's family were Chelsea supporters, with Peter being named after legendary Chelsea forward Peter Osgood, and he became a ball boy at Stamford Bridge at the age of ten.
 As a child, he attended some Chelsea matches.
 Later, he told the Liverpool official website that despite this, he and his friends at the time were fans of QPR.